Text by CLOT Magazine

-The bogs are places intrinsically embed in an aura mystery and eeriness and have a prominent aspect in Irish culture and mythology, especially also due to the discovery of the so-called bog bodies, extremely well preserved human remains from ancient eras due to the particular biochemical properties of the soil.
-Bogs and their otherworldly inhabitants have been extensively been interrogated by artists, more recently such as Northern Irish experimental ambient producer An Trinse.
+The bogs are places intrinsically embedded in an aura of mystery and eeriness and have a prominent aspect in Irish culture and mythology, especially also due to the discovery of the so-called bog bodies, the extremely well-preserved human remains from ancient eras due to the particular biochemical properties of the soil.
+Artists have extensively interrogated bogs and their otherworldly inhabitants, more recently, such as Northern Irish experimental ambient producer An Trinse.

-Olan Monk’s Fameless video is able to recall these ancient mythologies from a contemporary gaze and as the EP itself, like a drag approach that reveals the performance of gender through confusing and hybridising signs, representations and identifications, conflating genres has an inverse effect in that it reveals its opposite: the continual performance of their segregation.
+Olan Monk’s Fameless video is able to recall these ancient mythologies from a contemporary gaze.
+As the EP itself, like a drag approach that reveals the performance of gender through confusing and hybridising signs, representations and identifications, conflating genres has an inverse effect in that it reveals its opposite: the continual performance of their segregation.

 The EP is written from the perspective of a 27 club survivor and lamenting the young dead, no longer themselves young and celebrating the spectral presence of iconised peers.
 Olan Monk is self-aware of the problem of over-identifying with the fictional performance of the solo act in various guises or archetypes: the rockstar or trap star.

 Olan Monk explains – The sacred framing of presence makes the pop idol always already dead by turning them into a symbol and an image—undead, un-ageing and endlessly reproducible within a commercialist visual culture.
 I love this music—yet I question the context and conditions through which it has come to exist and continues to change shape.